 entire directories with

-If there’s a mechanism in place for the above, is there also a way to tell chezmoi to ignore specific files or groups of files (e.g. by directory name or by glob)?
+If there’s a mechanism in place for the above, is there also a way to tell chezmoi to ignore specific files or groups of files (e.g. by directory name or by glob)? #

-By default, chezmoi ignores everything that you haven’t explicitly
+By default, chezmoi ignores everything that you haven’t explicitly added.
+If you

 have files in your source directory that you don’t want added to your

 destination directory when you run

-chezmoi apply add them to a
+chezmoi apply add their names to a file

-If the target already exists, but is “behind” the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?
+If the target already exists, but is “behind” the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source? #

 chezmoi add will update the source state with the target.
 To see